 The most commonly reported eye complication is uveitis, affecting between 5 percent and 19 percent of people living with vitiligo.
 Uveitis may cause blurred or decreased vision and may lead to vision loss if it’s not properly treated.

 In general, vision problems in vitiligo may be uncommon.
 The most common ocular symptoms are eye redness, eye pain, sensitivity to light, and dry eyes or changes in tear production.

 Speak with your dermatologist, ophthalmologist, or primary care doctor if you experience changes in your eyes or vision, so that you can begin evaluation and treatment promptly.

-Keeping your vitiligo symptoms under control may help you manage and prevent the worsening of symptoms or the development of other eye conditions.
 Treatments for vitiligo typically include topical or oral medications, UV phototherapy, and systemic immune suppressants.
 It is also important to protect the skin surrounding your eyes from sun damage by applying sunscreen daily.